kkdt/sample-sso/README.md

 # Quick Start

 Whenever a username and password is asked, the only valid user is `admin`; any password.
-Each application's run scripts are bundled in their respective tarball located at `<app>/bin` when extracted.
+Each application's run script is bundled in their respective tarball located at `<app>/bin` when extracted.

 1. Navigate into `certs`
 2. Create SSL certs: `makecert`